-The total amount you will pay for your debt recovery will be inclusive of both court costs and our fees (excluding VAT and third-party Disbursements), examples of the total cost can be found below:
+The total amount you will pay for your debt recovery will be inclusive of both our fees (plus VAT charged at a rate of 20%) and court fees (excluding third-party Disbursements), examples of the total cost can be found below:

 To calculate 5% of the value of the claim, take the amount you’re claiming and multiply it by 0.05.
 If necessary, round down the result to the nearest 1p.
 The breakdown of the court fees is dependent on the debt value and can be found below.
 Please note that other fees may apply in relation to your matter, more information on which can be found at GOV.UK: Fees In the Civil and Family Courts.

 Matters usually take 9-10 weeks but can in certain circumstances take up to 6 months, depending on if your case goes to trial.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.
 This would be from receipt of instructions from you to receipt of payment from the other side, depending on whether or not it is necessary to issue a claim.
 This is on the basis that the other side pays promptly on receipt of Judgment in default.
 If enforcement action is needed, the matter will take longer to resolve.

 When making a court claim for money and non-money claims, civil court fees will apply.
 Please refer to the GOV.UK website to find out which of these fees would apply to you and how to pay them.
 The court fees set out in this leaflet apply to, and are the same in, both the High Court and the County Court.

 The court fees below are for money claims, and are based on the amount you’re claiming, plus interest: